Merciful123/neonflake-backend/README.md

-Built using express js ans mongoDB
+Built using express js and mongoDB

 update the following env variables respectively to run the app.